-How much do you know about storing household batteries for the long term?
-Until I started prepping, I did not have a clue.
-Even after I started to prep, I was unsure, although it did make sense to store batteries at room temperature, not too hot and not too cold.
+I’ve heard a thing or two about long-term battery storage and some of it made sense, like storing batteries at room temperature for instance — not too hot, and not too cold.
 Still, when the topic came up while out with friends, some wise guy mentioned keeping batteries in the freezer and I was lost.

-Rather coincidentally, he told me he had already performed a battery test using standard run of the mill flashlights and run-of-the-mill carbon zinc batteries.
-Here are the results of his testing.
+Rather coincidentally, he told me he had already performed a battery test using standard run-of-the-mill flashlights and run-of-the-mill carbon-zinc batteries.
+Here are the results of his testing, as explained by him.
 You might be surprised.
 Or not.

-I had a childhood friend that, when he needed flashlight batteries, got them from his mother who retrieved them from the refrigerator.
+I had a childhood friend that, when he needed flashlight batteries, got them from his mother who stored them in the refrigerator.
 Later, when I mentioned this to a college roommate, I was informed that HIS grandmother went a step further.
-She kept unused batteries in the freezer.
+She used the freezer for battery storage.

-As preppers, we should probably all know the answer to this question: Can we extend the shelf life of flashlight batteries by refrigerating or freezing them?
+As preppers, we should probably all know the answer to this question — can we extend the shelf life of a flashlight by storing batteries in the refrigerator or freezer?
 What do you think?

 One thing is certain.
 If you freeze or refrigerate batteries, you must let them thaw for a couple of days and come up to room temperature before using them.
 Your car battery, for example, might crank on your hard-starting car for 15 minutes in the summer before dying but only two or three minutes in the winter.
-Cold saps a batteries’ strength dramatically.
+Cold saps battery life dramatically.

 But that’s in use.
 In storage, cold will slow electrical activity (leakage, in the case of batteries) and, in theory, stop the battery from running down.
 Or slow the battery from running down.
 Nothing will stop it completely.
 “All energy systems run downhill,” as they say.